enthought/enstaller/doc/source/examples.rst

     request.install(Requirement.from_anything("ipython"))

     # actions are (opcode, egg) pairs
-    # XXX: this is likely to change
+    # WARNING: this is likely to change
     actions = solver.resolve(request)

 .. note:: actions returned by the solver are only of the install/remove